-A 10-month fellowship places a child and adolescent psychiatrist in Congress to gain hands-on experience shaping federal policy impacting youth mental health.
+A 10-month fellowship for child and adolescent psychiatrists to gain hands-on experience in federal legislative and healthcare policy work in a congressional office in Washington, D.C.

 Funder: American Academy of Child and Adolescent Psychiatry